hanabi/hanabi.github.io/README.md

     * **Color mismatch (valid):**
       * On the first turn of the game, Alice clues Cathy red, which touches a red 3.
       * Bob blind-plays blue 1.
       * Cathy knows that it is either a red 2 (if it was a normal *Bluff*) or a red 3 (if it was a *3 Bluff*).
+She marks down both of the possibilities for later.
     * **Number 3 with suit mismatch (valid):**
       * On the first turn of the game, Alice clues Cathy number 3, which touches a red 3.
-      * Bob blind-plays Blue 1.
+      * Bob blind-plays blue 1.
       * Cathy knows that it was a *3 Bluff*, because a played 1 does not "match" number 3.
       * Beyond that, Cathy knows nothing about the card, besides that it is a 3 (since it has a number 3 clue on it).
     * **Color match (NOT valid; looks like a Double Finesse):**
       * On the first turn of the game, Alice clues Cathy red, which touches a red 3.
       * Bob blind-plays red 1.
-      * Cathy sees that Bob does not have red 2, so since red matches red, Cathy assumes that she has the red 2.
+      * Cathy sees that Bob does not have red 2.
+Since red matches red, Cathy assumes that she has the red 2.
-      * Cathy misplays red 3 as Red 2.
+      * Cathy misplays red 3 as red 2.
       * Alternatively, if Cathy saw that Bob had both red 1 and red 2 on *Finesse Position* at the time the clue was given, she would know that she has the red 2 OR the red 3.
 Subsequently, Bob is promised a red 2, since if he does not blind-play a card, Cathy will go on to misplay the red 3 as red 2.
     * **Number 3 with suit match (valid):**
       * On the first turn of the game, Alice clues Cathy number 3, which touches a red 3.